 No, only physician scientists with a valid medical license at the time of application are eligible for this competition.

-Research space is the physical area provided to applicants by their institutions to enable them to carry out their research activities.
+Research facilities are the physical areas provided to applicants by their institutions to enable them to carry out their research activities.

 I work in epidemiology research so my research space is office-based and I do not have a laboratory.
 Do I need to have a laboratory to be eligible to apply?

-No, research space and laboratory space are not synonymous.
-Independent research space is the physical area provided to applicants by their departments to enable them to carry out their research activities.
+No, research facilities and laboratory space are not synonymous.
+Independent research facilities are the physical area provided to applicants by their departments to enable them to carry out their research activities.
 A laboratory may not be necessary for investigators working in areas such as epidemiology or health outcomes research to conduct their independent research activities.

 Are there any limitations in terms of clinical areas you are willing to fund?